Contrasting Goosehead Insurance (GSHD) and The Competition

 |2.39

-Goosehead Insurance presently has a consensus price target of $23.67, suggesting a potential downside of 14.06%.
-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.28%.
-Given Goosehead Insurance’s competitors higher probable upside, analysts plainly believe Goosehead Insurance has less favorable growth aspects than its competitors.
+Goosehead Insurance presently has a consensus target price of $23.67, suggesting a potential downside of 14.62%.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.61%.
+Given Goosehead Insurance’s competitors higher probable upside, analysts clearly believe Goosehead Insurance has less favorable growth aspects than its competitors.

 Summary